Singleton Pattern & Design Patterns Roadmap

 1. Private Static Instance

-Stores the single instance
+Stores the single instance of the class

 2. Public Static Accessor